Daniel-KM/Omeka-S-module-Shibboleth/README.md

 Installation
 ------------

-The module uses the php-extension `php-ldap`, so it must be installed on your server.
+The module uses the php-extension [php-ldap], so it must be installed on your server, generally a package named "php-ldap" in most common Linux distributions.

 Furthermore, it uses [composer] too to manage a dependency.
 So use the release zip to install it, or use and init the source.

 * From the zip